Elie-1996/Animation-NN/README.md

 This purely auto-regressive vector can be understood as describing the character state and is composed of seven types of motion, representing idle, walk, run, sit, open, carry and climb. \
 What is Goal?
 It is the goal provided as high-level instruction from the user.
 It is a vector that says how "sure" we are of the current goal - sit, walk, run, idle, open, carry. (climb is not included, due to accurately being able to time it well). \
 That's not all, it produces the future positions and orientations in the 3D world.
 When using *keyboard* it remains on the 2D-plane of the floor.
 When interacting with an object -i.e sitting- it encompasses itself onto the origin of that object. \
+What is Experts?
+It is the experts weights.
+K=10 in the demo, which means we have 10 experts.
+The jiggly thing is basically telling us how much we trust a specific expert.
+This is the output of the gating network: the closer the ball is to an expert, the larger the coefficients to its weights which are inputted in "Motion Prediction Network". \
 * **(In Progress)** Let us try to understand the paper better: \
 What is volumetric representation?
 Basically cuboids, once we interact with the object its volumentric representation is calculated.
 Once the character is within close proximity of an object it is detected. \
 Highlight: "Zhang et al.[2018] propose a method based on the mixture\
 of experts [Jacobs et al. 1991] to construct a real-time character\
 controller for quadruped characters."\
+Input to the Gating Network? refer to equation (5). \

 Things we should try: \